atgeller/Wasm-prechk/README.md

-# DWELL
+# ITWorks
-Dependently-typed WebAssembly - an Error-free Low-level Language
+Index Typed WebAssembly - it works on all machines!